manuelamc14/python-challenge/README.md

 # Python_Basics_Project

+## Tecnologies

+* Python

+## Instructions

+Run the main.py files on your terminal to obtain the report results.

+## Desciption
 This project aimed to use Python's essential functions and methods to generate a short analysis of two data sets.
 One is associated with the bank financial data (Resources/ budget_data.csv) and the second one with poll results (Resources / eleection_data.csv).

 The budget_data analysis pretended to respond to the following questions: